kbatson/kylebatsonphoto/site/gallery-new.md

   year: 2018
   location: Corning, New York
   url: "/assets/photos/L1080467.jpg"
-- title: Kids playing in the fountain
-  caption: Riverfest
-  year: 2018
-  location: Wichita, Kansas
-  url: "/assets/photos/DSC03910.jpg"
 - title: Sideways Glance
   year: 2018
   location: Lawrence, Kansas
   url: "/assets/photos/DSC02174.jpg"
-- title: Street Missouri
-  caption: Image of a woman outside crouched over taking a photograph of a subject
-    out of frame while a young girl bends down to pet down a pug on a leash while a sculpture of a dinosaur looms in the background.
-  location: Missouri
-  year: 2018
-  url: "/assets/photos/DSC03063.jpg"
-- title: Street Missouri 2
-  caption: Image of a man outside crouching towards a hole cut out of a display meant
-    for a face to poke through for tourist photos.
-Instead of a person's face, a dog is there instead.
-The cutout is positioned right on the rear end of the image of a deer next to the image of a zebra.
-  location: Missouri
-  year: 2018
-  url: "/assets/photos/DSC03065.jpg"

 ---
 <p>These are some of the most recent photos I have taken over the past six months or so.</p>